Also known as Fox Paulistinha, the Brazilian Terrier is a friendly and energetic dog.

 - FCI recognized: Yes

 - Weight: Female: 14–22 lbs (6.5–10 kg), Male: 14–22 lbs (6.5–10 kg)

 - Height: Female: 13–15 in (33–38 cm), Male: 13.8–15.8 in (35–40 cm)

 - Life expectancy: 12-14 years

 The Brazillian Fox Terrier is a special dog breed native to Brazil.
 Like the Fila Brasileiro, its origin is a bit of a mystery.
-Still, it is believed to have been brought to Brazil from Europe by Jack Russell Terrier.
+Still, it is believed to be a crossbreeding of Jack Russell Terrier and Smooth Fox Terrier.

 The Brazillian Terrier dates back to the 19th century, when plantation owners in Brazil used this breed to protect their crops from rodents.

 Also known as the Fox Paulistinha and Terrier Brasileiro, the Brazillian Terrier was also used for hunting small game.